Toyota Sudden Unintended Acceleration Timeline

 1. The First Incidents:

-There have been scattered reports of unintended acceleration in Toyota vehicles as early as 1992, when a man, Stanley Sirnick, was killed after his 1992 4Runner accelerated out of control on a winding road.
-His brother who survived the crash noted in the report that the car was on cruise control at about 40mph when the car started accelerating.
+There have been scattered reports of unintended acceleration in Toyota vehicles as early as 1992, when a '92 4Runner accelerated out of control on a winding road.
+It was noted in the crash report that the car was on cruise control at about 40mph when it started accelerating.
 The brakes were not effective and the car flipped over after being driven up an embankment to avoid a cliff.

 Starting in 2002, a huge influx of complaints started coming in regarding Toyota car engines surging when the brake pedals were depressed, specifically on the 2002 Camry model.
 2 examples of incidents include Maria Cafua, who died due to injury complications when her Camry accelerated across 3 lanes in Wilmington, Massachusetts, and George and Maureen Yago, who were killed when their car accelerated in a parking structure and flew off a ledge.
 Later Camry models also seemed to have a major problem with unintended acceleration.
 Juanita Grossman of Evansville, Indiana, was driving her 2003 Camry when it suddenly accelerated across the street and into a jewelry store.
 Juanita's feet were both jamming down the brake pedal when she was recovered from the car.
 She later succumbed to her injuries.